A connection point is an object point that is used to link it with another object.

 Activate the line creation mode.

-Select the line type in the drop-down menu of the button with line types on the toolbar:
+Select line type in the drop-down menu of the button containing a set of lines on the toolbar:

 .
 Straight line.